-- I.5.
-The operating organization should clearly define in writing the responsibilities of all personnel involved in the fire prevention and protection and in the firefighting activities and mitigation measures. - I.6.
-Plant personnel or personnel from outside (e.g. off-site firefighters) engaging in activities relating to fire safety should be appropriately qualified and trained so as to have a clear understanding of their specific areas of responsibility and how these might interface with the responsibilities of other individuals, and appreciation of appreciate the potential consequences of errors. - I.7.
-Personnel Plant personnel or personnel from outside (e.g. off-site firefighters) should be encouraged and trained to adopt a rigorous approach to their firefighting activities and responsibilities and a questioning attitude in the performance of their tasks, to foster continual improvement. - I.8.
+I.5.
+The operating organization should clearly define in writing the responsibilities of all personnel involved in the fire prevention and protection and in the firefighting activities and mitigation measures.

+I.6.
+Plant personnel engaging in activities relating to fire safety should be appropriately qualified and trained so as to have a clear understanding of their specific areas of responsibility and how these might interface with the responsibilities of other individuals, and appreciation of the potential consequences of errors.

+I.7.
+Personnel should be encouraged to adopt a rigorous approach to their firefighting activities and responsibilities and a questioning attitude in the performance of their tasks, to foster continual improvement.

+I.8.
 The cause of any fire or of the failure or spurious operation of fire protection features that has the potential to affect safety should be established and corrective actions should be taken to prevent a recurrence.
 The potential implications for fire prevention and protection of operating experience from fires at other plants should be considered.
-Communication should be maintained, and information exchanged between plants (and with the regulatory body) on nuclear safety related aspects of fire safety.
+Communication should be maintained, and information exchanged between plants (and with the regulatory body) on safety related aspects of fire safety.